 The directors are responsible for the other information.
-The other information comprises the director's responsibility for the financial reporting, the directors report, as required by statute, and annexure A: risk report.
+The other information comprises the director's responsibility for the financial reporting, and annexure A: risk report.
 The other information does not include the annual financial statements and our auditor's report thereon.